 Functions and structure are intimately related with each other.
 The area of bioactive molecules is less important than this.
-It is noticed that, the chirality of the enzyme is directly related to the enantio-selectivity.
-An absolute configuration of a molecule can be determined by the X-ray crystallography method and also a comprehensive technique for the determination of structure of any molecule at atomic resolution.
-An unambiguous, accurate, and reliable 3-dimensional structural parameters are provided by the results from X-ray crystallographic studies, which also acts as a prerequisites for rational drug design and structure based functional studies.
+It is noticed that, the chirality of the enzyme is openly linked to the enantio-selectivity.
+An absolute configuration of a molecule can be determined by the X-ray crystallography method and also a comprehensive technique for the determination of arrangement of any molecule at an atomic resolution.
+An unequivocal, precise, and consistent 3-dimensional structural factors are provided by the outcomes from X-ray crystallographic learnings, which also acts as requirements for rational drug design and arrangement based purposeful learnings.
 Elucidation of 3D structures by the impact of X-ray crystallography on the efforts to fight diseases is discussed in this paper.
 It is also discussed about the role of crystallography in structure based drug designing and its role in healthcare.